UnsoberDriver/SAE-203/README.md

 # Vote Project
-SAE203 is a school project (BUT Informatique) built to organize themed movie nights with a group: propose a date, a location, a film lineup, and let everyone vote to decide what actually gets picked.
+SAE203 is a school project built to organize themed movie nights with a group: propose a date, a location, a film lineup, and let everyone vote to decide what actually gets picked.
 Built in PHP with MySQL, no framework.

 ## What it does
 Recipe list filterable by category, with a detailed page per recipe (ingredients, steps, time, difficulty)